vengefulcrop/geodraft-pre-alpha/README.md

 `3D viewport > Object Mode > leftside toolbar`

-**Draw Circle** — click the centre, click again for the radius.
+**Draw Circle** — click a point to establish the centre, click a different point for the radius extent.
 The drag angle sets where the first vertex lands, so it sets the rotation too.
 Clicking centre then typing a number will set the radius to that value in scene units.
 Click LMB or press Enter to finalize operation.

 **Draw Capsule** — click a centre and a radius, then a second centre and a